2039 A.D.

 2113 A.D.

-Sigma has thus far achieved a perfect operating record, and is well-liked by every non-Maverick reploid he encounters.
+Sigma has thus far achieved a perfect operating record, and is well-liked.
 Meanwhile, Dr. Cain has made noteworthy progress in HRA realism; they've practically become full artificial humans by this point, as not only are parts of their bodies semi-organic, but they can also experience hunger and fatigue.
 Like a human, the organic parts of their bodies require nourishment and rest.

 2114 A.D.